 7.5.11.
-Equipment maintenance Responsibility - Project Manager / Contractor / ECO / owner
+Equipment maintenance

 All mechanical equipment and work vehicles which are present on site during construction, are to be stored, serviced and refuelled only at designated areas or within the contractor's camp.
 Within these areas drip trays and other impervious materials, for example plastic or metal sheeting, must be used to prevent contamination of the ground.
 The project manager may order the removal of equipment that is causing continual environmental damage, until such equipment has been repaired.